LXShades/comp320_artefact/readme.md

 * + Can the player shoot all balloons?
 * + Can the player play all rounds?
 * + Do the balloons spawn when the player enters the trigger area?
-* + Does the player's slingshot shoot reliably?
+* + Does the player's slingshot shoot and hit reliably?
 * + Does the score count increase as the player shoots balloons?
 * + Does the next round begin after the player completes a level?
 * + Can the player complete the level?
 * + Is the player stopped when the game ends?
+* ?
+Are the balloons easy to notice and hard to miss as you progress?
+Last test: 27/02/2020

 ### Stress testing
 * + Do spawners reliably activate if the player attempts to jump around the invisible triggers?
 * + Can the player climb walls?
 * + Can the player escape the level?
 * + Can the player break the slingshot functionality by spamming Shoot?
-* + Does the slingshot reliably hit balloons at high speed?
 Last test: 26/02/2020

 ## Stage: Data collection